beashetkar/HW5_Matplotlib_Repo/PyMaceutical.md

 # Pymaceuticals specializes in drug-based, anti-cancer pharmaceuticals.
-In their most recent efforts,
-# they've since begun screening for potential treatments to squamous cell carcinoma (SCC), a commonly
-# occurring form of skin cancer.ceuticals specializes in drug-based, anti-cancer pharmaceuticals.
 # In their most recent efforts, they've since begun screening for potential treatments to squamous cell
 # carcinoma (SCC), a commonly occurring form of skin cancer.
+# We analize the efectiveness of four treatments: Capomulin, Infubinol, Ketapril, and Placebo, and creating charts with
+# the power of matplotlib to analize the data.

 ```python
 # Import Dependencies